Trump delivers 'America first' speech at APEC

 The comment, made as Trump stood alongside President Xi Jinping to announce new agreements between American companies and China, broke longstanding tradition of American presidents holding their Chinese counterparts accountable for the trade imbalance.

+"We will confront the destructive practices of forcing businesses to surrender their technology to the state, and forcing them into joint ventures in exchange for market access," he said.

+Businesses in the United States have long complained about China failing to honor intellectual property rights.
+Earlier this year, following an executive order from Trump, US Trade Representative Robert Lighthizer started an investigation into alleged unfair Chinese trade practices.

-Xi, speaking at the same APEC event shortly after Trump, said economic globalization had become an "irreversible historical trend."
+Xi, speaking at the same APEC event shortly after Trump, did not respond to Trump's speech, but said economic globalization had become an "irreversible historical trend."

 "Against the backdrop of evolving global developments, economic globalization also faces new adjustments both in form and substance," he said.
 "In pursuing economic globalization, we should make it more open, more inclusive, more balanced, more equitable and more beneficial to all."